 Is your skin prone to getting blackheads and blemishes, as well as excessive sebum production?
-Yet, it’s not due to a lack of good skincare with proper products (makeup remover, cleanser, non-comedogenic moisturizer, lotion, masks…)!
+Yet, it’s not due to a lack of good skin care with proper products (makeup remover, cleanser, non-comedogenic moisturizer, lotion, masks…)!
 What if the problem stems from certain habits you have every day?
-After all, to treat and keep acne, under control every little thing counts, and yet without you necessarily being aware of it, some surprising things you do can lead to few pimples popping out.
+After all, to treat and keep acne, under control every little thing counts, and yet without you necessarily being aware of it, some surprising things you do can lead to a few pimples popping out.
 Add hormones to the mix, and your skin doesn’t stand a chance!
 If you feel like unsightly red pimples are popping up out of nowhere, this might give you some clues.

 Could your pimples be caused by your phone?